PeterDavidMulligan/miniCRM/README.md

 ## Usage

-Using the command prompt in the root folder, use the command 'php artisan migrate' to instantiate the database with the user, or 'php artisan migrate --seed' to populate the database with random companies and employees.
+Using the command prompt in the root folder, use the command 'php artisan migrate --seed' to instantiate the database with the user and populate the database with random companies and employees.
 Companies have a 1-to-many relationships with Employees.

 Use the web app to view, add, edit, and delete employees and companies.
 Upon logging in, you will be greeted with a simple homepage.
 Clicking on the companies or employees link will bring you to the relevant index, where all the